Laboratory Pumps – Learn About Programmable Syringe and Peristaltic Pumps

 However if the step increment is becoming an issue in your fluid delivery, chances are you have the wrong pump model, and perhaps need to consider a micro-fluidic specific pump.

 Again the volumes your pump can deliver are specified by the pump manufacturer in their rates and specifications sheets.

 A rough guide would be if you can pour it (even slowly) you can pump it.

-Of course the amount of force the pump can deliver and the diameter of your syringe, tubing and all the equipment connected to the tubing are to be considered.
+The amount of force the pump can deliver and the diameter of your syringe, tubing and all the equipment connected to the tubing are to be considered.

 Some fluids won’t pour at room temperature and need to be heated to decrease their viscosity.
-To achieve this you can head the syringes on your pumps.
+To achieve this you can heat the syringes on your pumps.
 You then need to be sure that the fluid doesn’t cool in your apparatus and return to it’s higher viscosity.

 This system will heat syringes and peristaltic tubing to help you pump those sticky gooey fluids.

 Modern laboratory programmable pumps can have their pumping programs triggered by external electrical signals.
 A logical 0 or 1 electrical signal can be sent to the pump and cause it to jump to a certain pumping phase.
 Some lab equipment will emit a logical 0 or 1 signal to trigger external items.
 A great example of that is another pump!

 You can see in the diagram here the availability of electrical signaling in the NE-500 pump.

 A fine example of pump triggering is connecting a foot switch to the pump.